 [English translation: François Couture, vii-21]

 Le bruit des soupirs [The Sound of Sighs] was realized in 2014-2017 in the composer’s studio (Studio Séducson) in Montréal and was premiered on June 2, 2017 as part of the Klang! électroacoustique 2017 festival in Montpellier (France).
 This work was revised in 2018.
-Thank you to Michel Dubeau (recorded shakuhachi).
+Thanks to Michel Dubeau (recorded shakuhachi).
 Additional thanks go to the Canada Council for the Arts (CCA); François Doyon (photographs et video for the installation version); Arthur, Bénédicte and Paulo (voices recorded in the Seychelles).